laberning/openrowingmonitor/docs/Engine_Validation.md

 Based on this we conclude that the ORM2f algorithm combined with the requirement that r<sup>2</sup> needs to be above 0.84 is the most optimal solution: it filters enough noise to surpress outliers but the remaining valid dragfactors are frequent enough to allow a good pickup early in the rowing session.

+Next, we test the value of *DragfactorSmoothing* for its optimal setting:

 | Minimal r<sup>2</sup> | Drag smoothing | Min | Avg | Max | SD | Average first valid stroke | Valid drag calculations | Number of rowing sessions with over 75% validity |
 | :-- | --: | --: | --: | --: | --: | --: | --: | --: |
 | 0.84 | 1 | -1.78% | -0.26% | 2.64% | 0.6033 | 1 | 90.49% | 21 |